epfl-lara/stainless/_sources/installation.rst.txt

   It suffices to have headless OpenJDK JRE 17 (e.g. one that one gets with ``apt install openjdk-17-jre-headless`` on Debian/Ubuntu).
   Make sure that ``java -version`` reports a version starting with 1.17, such as ``openjdk version "1.17`` or ``java version "1.17``.

-Stainless bundles Scala compiler front-end and runs it before it starts compilation.
-We recommend using the Scala 3 front end (originally named dotty), though Scala 2 is also available.
+Stainless bundles Scala 3 compiler front-end and runs it before it starts compilation.

 .. _standalone-release: